2022 World Athletics U20 Championships – Women's 10,000 metres walk

 The women's 10,000 metres race walk at the 2022 World Athletics U20 Championships was held at the Estadio Olímpico Pascual Guerrero in Cali, Colombia on 5 August 2022.

-42 athletes from 30 countries entered to the competition, however, 41 of them competed.
+42 athletes from 30 countries entered to the competition, however only 41 of them competed.
 Heather Durrant, the third racewalker entered by the United States, did not compete since only two athletes per nation can compete in each event.

 Records

 U20 standing records prior to the 2022 World Athletics U20 Championships were as follows: